Raymond Watson

 Raymond "Ray" L. Watson (October 4, 1926 – October 20, 2012) was the former president of the Irvine Company, and served as chief planner during the 1960s and 1970s.
 He was also chairman of Walt Disney Productions from 1983 to 1984, and served on the Disney board from 1972 until March 2004.

 Early life and education

-Raymond L. Watson was born in Seattle, Washington.
-After moving in 1934 to Oakland, California, Watson was raised by his grandmother, spending his summers at the state beaches and parks where his father worked as a carpenter.
+Raymond L. Watson was born in Seattle, Washington on October 4, 1926, to Olive Lorentzon, a Norwegian schoolteacher, and Leslie Watson, a Scots-Irish carpenter.
+They lived in Greenwood, a low-lying Seattle suburb.
+While celebrating his sister Doris's third birthday, his mother suffered a stroke and fell into a coma, dying three months later aged 33.
+Her death and the Great Depression created a "period of instability" within the Watson family as they became dependent on relatives while his father looked for work, eventually getting a job constructing state park buildings in Oakland, California.
+After moving to Oakland in 1934, Watson was raised by his grandmother, spending his summers at the state beaches and parks where his father worked as a carpenter.
 After a short stint in the U.S. Army Air Corps Cadet Training Program toward the end of World War II, he enrolled at the University of California, Berkeley, receiving his B.A. in 1951 and a master's degree in 1953, both in architecture.

 Business career

 Watson was hired in 1960 as chief planner of the Irvine Company.
 During his time at the Irvine Company, Watson oversaw development of the City of Irvine; the University of California, Irvine; Newport Center; and Fashion Island as well as numerous residential villages throughout Orange County.

 In a 1996 essay in the Orange County Register, Watson wrote of his development and planning work in Irvine: “Irvine the community, the town, the city, is what you, the citizens of Irvine, have built.
 You've built an outstanding education system within the walls of the school buildings.
 You've created and run an outstanding recreation program that used the open space, parks and lakes (William) Pereira visualized and we built.
 You bring life and therefore community to the shopping and entertainment centers we've built.
 The Irvine villages we conceived are now your communities, home to your homes."